Safety Manager Dilemma: Deciding Which SMS Software Solution?

 - Audit scheduling and integrated audit management using the same risk management framework;

-- Configurable issue assessment and classification schemes enabling incidents to be categorized by multiple classification systems that integrate into risk analysis reporting tools.
+- Configurable issue assessment and classification schemes enable incidents to be categorized by multiple classification systems that integrate into risk analysis reporting tools.

 Final Thoughts on Choosing SMS Software Solutions